Understanding the Horse's Lower Leg

 with Gillian Higgins and Dr Seth O'Neill

-In this live online seminar we will study the anatomy and biomechanics of the lower leg in detail and focus on tendon injury and its prevention, early detection, management and rehabilitation.
+In this on-demand seminar we study the anatomy and biomechanics of the lower leg in detail and focus on tendon injury and its prevention, early detection, management and rehabilitation.

-This webinar will give you a better understanding of:-
+This seminar gives you a better understanding of:-

 your horse's lower leg